victorrossh/victorrossh/README.md

 <br>

 - Computer Engineering student, currently in the final year of university.;
-- I aim to specialize in information security, focusing on the red team (ethical hacking / Pentest).;
+- I aim to specialize in information security, focusing on the red team (Ethical Hacking / Pentest).;
 - Experience as a Linux system administrator and blue team member in cybersecurity.;
 -
 <br>